- What is the average personal loan interest rate in Australia?

 - What fees should I watch for with Australian personal loans?

-- Common fees include an establishment or application fee ($0–$600), a monthly account-keeping fee ($5–$15/month), early repayment or break fees on fixed loans, and late payment fees.
+- Common fees include an establishment or application fee ($0 to $600), a monthly account-keeping fee ($5 to $15 per month), early repayment or break fees on fixed loans, and late payment fees.
 The comparison rate factors in most recurring fees but not all one-off charges.
 Always read the fee schedule before signing.

 - Does a personal loan affect my home loan borrowing capacity?

 - Yes.
 Lenders include your personal loan repayments as a committed expense when assessing your ability to service a mortgage.
-Even a $15,000 personal loan can reduce your home loan borrowing capacity by $60,000–$100,000 depending on your income, lender, and other commitments.
+Even a $15,000 personal loan can reduce your home loan borrowing capacity by $60,000 to $100,000 depending on your income, lender, and other commitments.
 Paying off personal loans before applying for a mortgage can significantly improve your borrowing power.